-Based on the above interfaces, we propose a general \emph{invoking-linearization-generation} procedure that can be iterated in multiple turns for utilizing LLMs to perform reasoning on structured data.
-For each iteration, based on the currently collected data, we first invoke an interface to extract relevant evidence from structured data, then linearize it into textual prompt, and finally feed the prompt into the LLM for generation (selecting useful data or predicting the answer).
+Based on the above interfaces, we propose a general \emph{invoking-linearization-generation} procedure that can be iterated in multiple turns for utilizing LLMs to perform reading and reasoning on structured data.
+For each iteration, based on the currently collected data, we first invoke an interface to extract relevant evidence from structure data, then linearize it into a textual prompt, and finally feed the prompt into the LLM for generation (selecting useful data or predicting the answer).

 \paragraph{Invoking an Interface.} In this step, we aim to invoke an interface for extracting the relevant information from the structured data.
-According to the design of interfaces in Section~\ref{sec-interfaces}, we construct the input based on the currently available data (\eg entity and table), and then invoke the interface to obtain more detailed relevant information (\eg neighboring relations and column names), which will be fed into LLMs for collecting useful information or generating the answer.
+According to the designed interfaces in Section~\ref{sec-interfaces}, we construct the input based on the currently available data (\eg entity and table), and then invoke the interface to obtain more detailed relevant information (\eg neighboring relations and column names), which will be fed into LLMs for collecting useful information or generating the answer.

-\paragraph{Information Linearization.} Based on the extracted information, it is essential to convert it into a textual sentence that can be understood by LLMs.
-For the information from KG (\ie relations and triples), we directly concatenate them into a long sentence marked by specific separation and boundary symbols.
+\paragraph{Information Linearization.} Given the extracted information, we convert it into a textual sentence that can be understood by LLMs.
+For the information from KG (\ie relations and triples), we concatenate them into a long sentence marked by specific separation and boundary symbols.
 For table and database, we leverage the same way to linearize the extracted table names or column names.
-While for contents in columns and rows, we follow existing work~\cite{pasupat-acl-15} that first converts them into triples, where head entities are the row indices, relations are column names and tail entities are the content in the cell, \eg ``\emph{(row 1, year, 1896)}'' and ``\emph{(row 1, city, Athens)}''.
-Then, for each row, we extract the row indice in the front and omit it in the triples, to compose a simplified sentence, \eg ``\emph{row 1: (year, 1896), (city, Athens)}''.
+While for contents in columns and rows, we follow existing work~\cite{pasupat-acl-15} that first converts them into triples, where head entities are the row indices, relations are column names, and tail entities are the content in the cell, \eg ``\emph{(row 1, year, 1896)}'' and ``\emph{(row 1, city, Athens)}''.
+Then, for each row, we extract the row indices in the front and omit it in the triples, to compose a simplified sentence, \eg ``\emph{row 1: (year, 1896), (city, Athens)}''.
 For multiple rows, we concatenate them into a long sentence via a special separation symbol.